Engineering law course teaches students law basics for their careers

-“It’s like trying to design something and you don’t put in a safety system, because you don’t know anything about safety systems,” Barich said.
+“It’s like trying to design something and you don’t put in a safety system, because you don’t know anything about safety systems,” Barich says.

 For teaching purposes, Barich compares reading a contract to computer programming.

-“I tell them to pretend it’s a program,” he said.
+“I tell them to pretend it’s a program,” he says.
 “They need to read for every word, every comma, and pay attention to everything.”

 The fact that Doroff was able to take her own invention and capitalize on it allowed her to be recognized for her work.
-Barich said this shows the value in understanding intellectual property, something he said many engineers do not realize.
+Barich says this shows the importance of understanding intellectual property, something he says many engineers do not realize.

-“Many of the engineers that are sitting in the class don’t really think that the things that I’m presenting are things that they’re going to use right away,” Barich said.
-“But here’s somebody, not even graduated (at the time), and it’s huge.”
+“Many of the engineers that are sitting in the class don’t really think that the things that I’m presenting are things that they’re going to use right away,” Barich says.
+“But here’s somebody, not even graduated at the time, and it’s huge.”

-Barich said he believes the engineering law course is a good fit for the Department of ISE.
+Barich believes the engineering law course is a good fit for ISE.

-“I think (the department) has an advantage because this department focuses on a number of fundamental, real life skills that can help you be more effective as an engineer,” he said.
-“I think the ISE department has an opportunity to get ahead at a lot of things at the intersection of engineering and law.”
+“I think [the department] has an advantage because this department focuses on a number of fundamental, real life skills that can help you be more effective as an engineer,” he says.
+“I think ISE has an opportunity to get ahead at a lot of things at the intersection of engineering and law.”

-In education, Barich said that being able to capitalize on technology in a business context is crucial, and Barich believes ISE does that best.
+In education, Barich says that being able to capitalize on technology in a business context is crucial, and he believes ISE does that best.

-He believes the recognition of the value of the business aspects that allow technology to function in society is becoming even more important in today’s world.
+He believes the recognition of the value of the business aspects of technology’s function in society is becoming even more important in today’s world.

-“I think every single engineer in the university should have to take my class,” Barich said.
+“I think every single engineer in the university should have to take my class,” Barich says.
 “It’s that important for your actual career.”